Allx92/Digitization-Playbook/preFlight.md

 1. **Check Readouts:** Ensure readouts are within the expected range (e.g., close to the colour patch value, ideally 70 but 69.0 is acceptable)
 2. **Add Readouts:** In the cursor tools section, select the *color editor tool*, and from the dropdown list, select *Add Color Readout* to add readouts to first 6 patches (Patch 70 - 95)
+  > [!Note]
-  > **Note:** Ensure that Readouts are placed in the middle of the color patch for an accurate Readout.
+> Ensure that Readouts are placed in the middle of the color patch for an accurate Readout.
 3. **Adjust Shutter Speed:** Navigate to the Exposure tool and change shutter speed to match the correct values, typically adjusting to 1/20 or 1/5 (trigger speed)
 4. **Coordinate Exposure Settings:** One system does the white balance first, providing the second operator with their setting values.
 Ensure communication between operators for consistent setting values.